tempestphp/tempest-docs/app/Front/Docs/Content/framework/10-caching.md

 title: Caching
 ---

-Tempest comes with a simple wrapper around PSR-6, meaning you can use all PSR-6 compliant cache adapters.
-Tempest uses [Symfony's Cache Component](https://symfony.com/doc/current/components/cache.html) as a default implementation.
+Tempest comes with a simple wrapper around PSR-6, which means you can use all PSR-6 compliant cache pools.
+Tempest uses [Symfony's Cache Component](https://symfony.com/doc/current/components/cache.html) as a default implementation, so all of [Symfony's adapters](https://symfony.com/doc/current/components/cache.html#available-cache-adapters) are available out of the box.

 ## Configuration